Ask the intern: I don’t know what to do with my life

 4. Do you want to travel?

 Do you have the travel bug?
 Or do you just want to experience everything the world has to offer?
-As the world becomes more globalized and organizations have offices the world over, more and more jobs allow you to travel.
+As the world becomes more globalized and organizations have offices all over the world, more and more jobs allow you to travel.
 If you want to work in Asia, Europe, or the USA, you have those opportunities.
 Think about a career which has an international reach.
 Maybe even learn a language to put yourself ahead of your monolingual peers.
 The world is out there for you to explore.
 So where is next on your wanderlust list?

 5. Do you want to work in a team?
 Are you more practical or theoretical?

 All jobs are different.
 Some jobs are focused on individual work, whereas others revolve around group projects and teamwork.
 Think about which of these things would most suit your style of working.
 Many jobs are a combination of the two.
 Some people prefer to be practical and physically create things, whereas others thrive on theoretical ideas.
 Whichever you think you would prefer, add this to your piece of paper.
 You should hopefully have a relatively detailed profile now of your perfect job.

 Who is your ultimate idol?
 Do they have your dream job?
 Who is exactly where you want to be in ten years?
 Thinking about who you think is the pinnacle of success may give you some more ideas of what you would enjoy.
 Think about who has achieved what you want to achieve and how they got there.
 A lot of the time these people may be your family members or family friends.
 These people can be a great resource.
 Ask them how they got to where they are today and if they have any advice for you.